NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/unified_driver_7mode/section_cinder-conf-nfs.rst

 | ``goodness_function``             | Optional   | (see description)            | This option may be used to override the default goodness function, which allows Cinder to place new volumes on lesser-utilized storage controllers.
 The default value is "100 - capabilities.utilization".                                                                                                                                                                                                              |
 +-----------------------------------+------------+------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 Table 4.17.
-Configuration Options for Data ONTAP Operating in 7-Mode with NFS
+Configuration Options for ONTAP Operating in 7-Mode with NFS

 .. include:: ../../../common/nfs-cache-warning.rst